NerdNu/ShroomWithAView/README.md

 A Bukkit plugin that allows players to edit huge mushroom block face textures with dyes.

-`ShroomWithAView` also lets players use bonemeal to set all sides of a log to its bark texture, or back to a regular log.
-Players can also use bonemeal to switch stone and sandstone double slabs between their stacked and seamless textures.
+`ShroomWithAView` also lets players use bonemeal to:

+ * set all sides of a log to its bark texture, or back to a regular log,
+ * switch stone and sandstone double slabs between their stacked and seamless textures.
+ * rotate the base (spiral texture) of shulker boxes to the face that was clicked, or the opposite face if the clicked face is already the base.

 In order to edit block textures, players must have permission to build in the `WorldGuard` region containing the block.
 Changes are logged using